 But copywriters gotta make a living too, and aren’t always Walmart prices.

-These attention-getting formulas come from the best-of-the-best: they’re battle-tested, compelling, and just plain work.
-Plus, formulas are uber-productive in my opinion — teach me to shave off time from my day and you’re my friend forever!
+These attention-getting copywriting formulas come from the best-of-the-best: they’re battle-tested, compelling, and just plain work.
+Plus, copy formulas are uber-productive in my opinion — teach me to shave off time from my day and you’re my friend forever!

 Trotting out these copywriting formulas could land you a big productivity boost.
 Unless you try to use them ALL …